 We spent a full six months riding the previous eOne-Sixty 900, and you can watch and read our various updates about the bike’s performance below.

-During our long-term test period we made a number of tweaks to improve the ride quality and get the attributes we wanted from the bike, and so it’s interesting to see how the new model has evolved and whether the alterations we made are reflected in the new version.
+During our long-term test period, we made several tweaks to improve the ride quality and get the attributes we wanted from the bike, and so it’s interesting to see how the new model has evolved and whether the alterations we made are reflected in the latest version.

 A quick overview of the new bike’s features.

-The new eOne-Sixty is an interesting mixture of the familiar and the brand new, so let’s jump in for a rundown of the key features.
+The new eOne-Sixty is an exciting mixture of the familiar and the brand new, so let’s jump in for a rundown of the key features.